 In addition to coring, downhole logging was introduced as an important objective of Site U1453 after attempts to log at Sites U1450 and U1451 were unsuccessful.
-Logging data are considered to be essential for determining the inventory of lithofacies and structures in the fan given the limitations in recovery of unconsolidated coarse material and for measuring in situ physical properties and imaging fine-scale sedimentary structures.
-Therefore, we decided to log Hole U1453A despite its shallow penetration to only ~215 m CSF-A to increase chances that we could acquire this critical in situ log data.
+Logging data are essential for determining the inventory of lithofacies and structures in the fan given the limitations in completely recovering unconsolidated coarse material and the importance of measuring in situ physical properties and imaging fine-scale sedimentary structures.
+Therefore, we decided to log Hole U1453A despite its shallow ~215 m penetration to increase chances that we could acquire this critical in situ log data.
 This was particularly important for characterizing the in situ properties of thick sandy intervals that HLAPC cores returned as loose and liquefied sand.

-Site U1453 contributes to the overall seven site transect drilled by Expedition 354.
-When integrated with the seismic profile and refined chronostratigraphic data from the rest of the transect, this site will document the fan construction processes and depocenter migration time frame.
-More particularly, Site U1453 provides an almost completely recovered succession of silt- and/or sanddominated sheeted units, which are related to the formation and evolution of a large meandering channel system lacking a distinct levee unit.
-Intercalation of these sheets with thinner levee units either from the large channel or from nearby smaller channels may help us to understand why the channel has been apparently maintained in this position for a relatively long time period.
+Site U1453 contributes to the overall seven-site transect drilled during Expedition 354.
+When integrated with the seismic profile and refined chronostratigraphic data from the remaining part of the transect, this site will document fan construction processes and the depocenter migration time frame.
+Specifically, Site U1453 provides an almost completely recovered succession of silt- and/or sanddominated sheeted units related to the formation and evolution of a large meandering channel system lacking a distinct levee unit.
+Intercalation of these sheets with thinner levee units either from the large channel or from nearby smaller channels may help us understand why the channel has been apparently maintained in this position for a relatively long time period.
 This type of configuration is part of the different processes that influence interlevee deposition.
-A few thin hemipelagic layers are also observed between sandy turbiditic units, which may indicate that sheeted sedimentation may be restricted to short time periods only and is not always followed by an erosional and levee formation phase.
-The interval cored between 144 and 159 m CSF-A represents an expanded hemipelagic unit, dated to the time interval between 0.8 and 1.2 Ma.
-Fan sedimentation intensified between 800 and 300 ka, the basal age of the surface hemipelagic unit.
+A few thin hemipelagic layers are also observed between sandy turbiditic units, which may indicate that sheeted sedimentation was restricted to short time periods only and was not always followed by an erosional and levee formation phase.
+The interval cored between 144 and 159 m CSF-A represents an expanded hemipelagic unit dated between 0.8 and 1.2 Ma.
+Fan sedimentation intensified between 800 and 300 ka, the basal age of the overlying hemipelagic unit at the surface.
 Accordingly, fan deposits grew by 100 m in 500 ky, equivalent to an average sedimentation rate of 20 cm/ky.

-Acquisition of the expedition's only downhole log data will allow detailed comparison of how well the fine-scale (centimeter to decimeter) structure in the formation has been preserved in cores.
-Particularly, the proportion of sand in the formation versus the amount recovered by coring is of interest to calibrate the sedimentary records from other sites.
+The successful acquisition of the expedition's only downhole log data will allow detailed comparison of how well the fine-scale (centimeter to decimeter) structure in the formation has been preserved in cores.
+Particularly, the proportion of sand in the formation versus the amount recovered by coring will help calibrate sedimentary records from other sites.

-Analyzing some graded variations within the sandy units using magnetic susceptibility data from both cores and downhole data shows that despite the HLAPC coring process and curatorial procedures (vertical settling of sands), the average physical properties still match with in situ data and can be used to characterize the formation.
-This match confirms that cored structureless sand truly reflects, on average, the sand unit at depth even though several meter thick sand cores were recovered with the HLAPC system that apparently did not fully penetrate the formation.
+Analyzing some graded variations within the sandy units using magnetic susceptibility data from both cores and downhole data shows that despite the HLAPC coring process and curatorial procedures (vertical settling of sands) the average physical properties still match with in situ data and can hence be used to characterize the formation.
+This match confirms that cored structureless sand truly reflects, on average, the sand unit at depth even though several meter thick sand cores were recovered with the HLAPC system, which apparently did not fully penetrate the formation.

 In Hole U1453A, APC and HLAPC coring penetrated the seafloor to 172.9 m CSF-A, except for one 5 m interval advanced without coring.
 Most of the coring was done with the HLAPC system.
 However, the APC system was used for the uppermost four cores and one deeper core around 145 m CSF-A when we attempted to recover a hemipelagic layer in a single core.
 From 172.9 to 215.7 m CSF-A, the hole was deepened with HLAPC cores alternating with five 4.8 m advances without coring.
-Hole U1453 penetrated 186.7 m, and 164.8 m was cored, 88% recovery.
+Hole U1453A penetrated 186.7 m, of which 164.8 m was cored with 88% recovery.